[Podcast]: THE HANKILATION

 Six melancholy Christmases have come and gone since that unfathomable phone call and the strange, ghostly weeks that followed in its wake.
 (It recently occurred to me that later this year I will probably be getting an invitation to the parole hearing of the repeat offender who drunkenly crossed a bit too far over the center line that night.)

 Despite the tragic circumstances of their passing, something about Hank and June departing on an eternal road trip seems oddly appropriate to the way they lived their lives.
 A few weeks ago, as I was riding home from SXSW with my bandmates, I was thinking about how much road trips and the music that accompanies them have been a recurring theme in my life.
-When I was young, my family would often make the drive between Wichita Falls and rural Iowa, where we had lived until I was eleven and where the rest of my mom’s family had remained.
+When I was young, my family would often make the drive between Wichita Falls and rural Iowa, where we had lived until I was eleven and where the rest of my mom’s family remained.
 My dad knew every oldies radio station on the dial along the route and would fill the hours on the road by singing along with every song.
 My sister and I would quiz him on his almost encyclopedic knowledge of radio hits from the 50s to the early 70s.
 He knew all of the names of the bands and could often pinpoint what year a single had been popular based on the memories he had associated with it.

-Every once in awhile, I would hear a new/old song on the radio and know all the words immediately, as though I had heard it a million times, despite never having heard it before.
+Every once in a while, I would hear a new/old song on the radio and know all the words immediately, as though I had heard it a million times, despite never having heard it before.
 This is because my dad would also sing when he was not listening to any music at all—in the bathroom, eating cereal straight out of the box in the kitchen, planting crepe myrtles in his decaying summer gardening shorts—whatever he happened to be doing, he was usually also singing.
 And while he had broad taste in music, the songs he would sing unaccompanied tended to have some characteristics in common.
 He especially liked country songs with lots of complicated, rhythmically intricate words, like Leroy Van Dyke’s “The Auctioneer” and doo-wop songs with a lot of “dang-a-dang-ding-dong” parts like The Marcels’ “Blue Moon.”
-Then there were the road songs: trucker ballads, train songs, and songs about trafficking moonshine.
+Then there were the road songs: trucker ballads, train songs, and songs about trafficking weed or moonshine.
 (For a brief time in the late 1960s, he drove a truck for his cousin Kenny’s trucking company.
 I imagine that this is probably when he picked up many of the road songs.)

 At some point, I started keeping a list of the songs that my dad would sing around the house.
 Some songs were his “classic repertoire,” coming out again and again on a weekly or near-daily basis.
 Others would come and go in phases, spending a week or two “in rotation” before taking a backseat to whatever popped into his head next.
 When the Internet became a thing, I started collecting digital versions of the music on the list, and when my friend Johno became the first person I knew with a CD burner, I enlisted his help to burn a CD called the HANKILATION for my dad as a birthday gift.
 This was around 1999 or 2000.